jswrenn/site/content/blog/frosh-freebie.md

 **2,021 first-years are taking a course remotely this semester!**

 How does this compare with the *total* number of incoming first-year students?
 Well, uh, *I'm not sure*.
-I don't think Brown has released its fall headcounts yet.
-I'll update this post once they do.
+I don't think Brown has released its fall headcounts yet. ~~I'll update this post once they do.~~ (**Update 2020-10-21:**) The total number of first-year students is in the ballpark of 1,600.

-However, according to a [March press-release](https://www.brown.edu/news/2020-03-26/admitted) Brown anticipated that only 1,665 prospective students would accept their admissions offers (out of 2,533). **Did Brown grossly underestimate its yield rate?**
+However, according to a [March press-release](https://www.brown.edu/news/2020-03-26/admitted) Brown anticipated that only 1,665 prospective students would accept their admissions offers (out of 2,533). **Did Brown grossly underestimate its yield rate?** (**Update 2020-10-21:**) No, given the total number of first-years, this is almost certainly an issue with double-counting students.